 - the catalogues of relevant local libraries to see if they have the item, or a suitable alternative.

 You must have approval from your supervisor before you make the request.

 - Follow the instructions for your European Centre

 When your item has arrived

-Articles and chapters are supplied in digital format by the British Library and you'll get an email with the link to the document.
+For articles and book chapters, they will be supplied in digital format by the British Library and you'll get an email with the link to the document.

 There are restrictions to your use of the document, due to copyright legislation:

 - you can only print one copy and may not make further copies

 - you may not make further electronic copies, convert the file to any other format, or copy and paste from it